-- All formal complaints will be investigated, and a written response given within 10 working days.
-The written response will address the issues raised in the complaint and provide information about what action (if any) has been taken or is to be taken by way of resolution. - All records relating to the complaint, including copies of all correspondence, statements etc. will be stored confidentially and maintained by the Head of Education and where the complaint is directly associated to a child/young person, in their confidential file. - No person who is the subject of a formal complaint may take any responsibility for consideration of a response to that complaint. - No person will suffer any form of harassment or reprisal for making a complaint. - Any complaint which concerns child protection issues will be referred immediately to the Head of Education.
+- All complaints will be recorded and indicate whether they were resolved at the preliminary stage or whether they proceeded to a panel hearing. - If someone is unhappy with the management of an informal complaint, they may report this in writing as a formal complaint. - All formal complaints will be acknowledged within 3 working days of receipt. - All formal complaints will be investigated, and a written response given within 10 working days.
+The written response will address the issues raised in the complaint and provide information about what action (if any) has been taken or is to be taken by way of resolution. - All records relating to the complaint, including copies of all correspondence, statements etc. will be stored confidentially and maintained by the Head of Education and where the complaint is directly associated to a child/young person, in their confidential file. - No person who is the subject of a formal complaint may take any responsibility for consideration of - \circ a response to that complaint. - No person will suffer any form of harassment or reprisal for making a complaint. - Any complaint which concerns child protection issues will be referred immediately to the Head of Education.
 If the complaint involves the Head of Education, then it must immediately be raised to the Director of Education.
 Where it is considered, from the outset, that the '10-day response' target is unlikely to be met, then a more realistic assessment will be made, and the complainant informed.